microsoft/AcademicContent/Workshop/5. Stream Analytics/Azure Stream Analytics HOL (C#).md

 - An active Microsoft Azure subscription.
 If you don't have one, [sign up for a free trial](http://aka.ms/WATK-FreeTrial).
 - [Visual Studio 2017 Community edition](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx) or higher

+<a name="Resources"></a>
+### Resources ###

+[Click here](https://a4r.blob.core.windows.net/public/stream-analytics-resources.zip) to download a zip file containing the resources used in this lab.
+Copy the contents of the zip file into a folder on your hard disk.

 ---

 <a name="Exercises"></a>
 ## Exercises ##